Introduction to Is Python a Scripting Language?

 - Easier to automate the tasks in web servers to monitor the server functionalities

-- Contains less code compared to traditional programming languages
+- It contains less code compared to traditional programming languages

 - To extract the information from the large datasets